 Attend a mandatory CCP Information Session.

 Verify your placement.
-A student must demonstrate college readiness in English, reading, and mathematics to be eligible for enrollment in the College Transfer Pathway.
-Some Career and Technical Education Pathways require placement testing.
-Use the CCP Test Score Placement Guide below to verify your current qualification status.
+A student has the option to meet CCP program eligibility benchmarks with either an unweighted high school GPA of a 2.8 or higher or assessment scores in English, reading, and mathematics.
+Use the CCP Placement Guide to verify your current eligibility status.
 If necessary, prepare for and complete the NC DAP Reading/English and Math placement tests.
 Visit the Testing Center section to learn more about preparing for the test and to see the current test schedule.
 Testing is on a first-come, first-served basis.

 Minimum Placement Test Scores Required for Acceptance into College Transfer Pathway